 A herd of cows went to the disco.

-(Here, herd is a collective noun.
+(Here, the herd is a collective noun.
 Collective nouns are like the cool club—everyone joins together, but we still call it by one name!)

 Guess correct noun and fill in the blanks